trychlos/pwix-editor/README.md

     Whether the application plans to use the `teSwitch` component and wishes to record its last state.

-    When enabled, this option will create a _cookie_, that the user may refuse.
+    When enabled, this option will create a _cookie_.

+    This _cookie_ is published to CookieManager as a functional one, and the user may refuse it.

     Default to `false`.